SimonGoring/neotomadb-manual/tables_site.rst

 | Montezuma Well   |                                |                                | Yavapai                        | pollen            |
 +------------------+--------------------------------+--------------------------------+--------------------------------+-------------------+

+.. _GeoPoliticalUnits:

 GeoPoliticalUnits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Lookup table of GeoPoliticalUnits.
-Table is referenced by the
-`SiteGeoPolitical <#_Table:_SiteGeoPolitical>`__ table.
-These are
-countries and various subdivisions.
-Countries and subdivisions were
-acquired from the U.S. Central Intelligence Agency World Factbook [8]_
-and the ISO 3166-1 and ISO 3166-2 databases [9]_.
+Table is referenced by the :ref:`SiteGeoPolitical` table.
+These are countries and various subdivisions.
+Countries and subdivisions were acquired from the U.S. Central Intelligence Agency World Factbook [8]_ and the ISO 3166-1 and ISO 3166-2 databases [9]_.

 Each GeoPolitical Unit has a rank.
-GeoPolitical Units with Rank 1 are
-generally countries.
-There are a few exceptions, including Antarctica
-and island territories, such as , which although a Danish territory, is
-geographically separate and distinct.
-Rank 2 units are generally
-secondary political divisions with various designations: e.g. states in
-the , provinces in , and regions in .
-For some countries, the secondary
-divisions are not political but rather distinct geographic entities,
-such as islands.
-The secondary divisions of some island nations include
-either groups of islands or sections of more highly populated islands;
-however, the actual island on which a site is located is more important
-information.
-Some countries also have Rank 3 units, e.g. counties in the
-and metropolitan departments in .
-In addition to purely political units,
-various other administrative regions and geographic entities can be
-contained in this table.
-Examples of administrative regions are National
-Parks and Forests.
-It might be quite useful, for example, to have a
-record of all the sites in .
-These additional units are Rank 4, and they
-can be added to the database as warranted.
+GeoPolitical Units with Rank 1 are generally countries.
+There are a few exceptions, including Antarctica and island territories, such as , which although a Danish territory, is geographically separate and distinct.
+Rank 2 units are generally secondary political divisions with various designations: e.g. states in the , provinces in , and regions in .
+For some countries, the secondary divisions are not political but rather distinct geographic entities, such as islands.
+The secondary divisions of some island nations include either groups of islands or sections of more highly populated islands; however, the actual island on which a site is located is more important information.
+Some countries also have Rank 3 units, e.g. counties in the and metropolitan departments in .
+In addition to purely political units, various other administrative regions and geographic entities can be contained in this table.
+Examples of administrative regions are National Parks and Forests.
+It might be quite useful, for example, to have a record of all the sites in .
+These additional units are Rank 4, and they can be added to the database as warranted.

 +--------------------------------+----------------+------+------------------------------------+
 | **Table: GeoPoliticalUnits**                                                                |